hl7dk/kl-gateway-rehab/input/pagecontent/StructureDefinition-klgateway-140-encounter-intro.md

 In the context of the rehabilitation repporting, all Encounter.status values may be used, but not all are mandatory.
 The mandatory part is:
 * To report all carried out encounters.
 For encounters carried out, use Encounter.status 'finished'.
-* To report, if the first encounter in a care pathway has been cancelled.
+* To report, if the first encounter in a '§140' has been cancelled.
 This helps show that the municipalities adhere to the treatment guarantee (behandlingsgaranti), even though an actual encounter has not been carried out yet.
 Use Encounter.status 'cancelled'.
 * To report errors using status 'entered-in-error'

 Encounter.class is mandatory in FHIR.
 In Danish municipalities, the values are used as follows.